New to this? Perhaps you’re not sure how to go about ‘coming to church’ – don’t worry, it’s OK just to visit, and here are some hints…

 Currently we are operating a one-way system, with our entrance at the side of the church overlooking the footpath.
 For our exit we are using the main entrance as it looks out on Camborne Road.
 Both entrances are buggy / wheelchair accessible.

 What books do I need, and where do I get them?

-All the words you need for the service are on a printed service card, available as you enter the main hall.
-Song words are projected on a screen or found in the song book or service sheet.
+All the words you need for the service are on a printed sheet, available as you enter.
+Song words and prayers are also projected on a screen.
 There are Bibles in the backs of the chairs so you can follow the readings.

 Can I bring my children?

-Please do- Children are very welcome – at any age, bring them along with you.
-We have a crèche for 2’s and under and a Sunday Club for 3’s and over.
+Please do – Children are very welcome – at any age, bring them along with you.
+We have a crèche for 3s and under and a Sunday Club for 4s and over.